guiltygyoza/blog/_posts/2025-05-03-fish-sinthome-ethereum.md

 <img src="/assets/2025-05-03/dokra-bronze-fish.jpg" style="width:35%;display:flex;justify-content:center;"/>

 I have a bronze fish.
-It’s got stripes and big round eyes.
+Stripes and big round eyes.
 A Dokra fish.
 By design it’s supposed to stand on its fins, but my particular fish has a shorter left fin.
 It doesn’t stand.
 So I let it lie beneath my monitor.

 The fish is a memorabile from a friend in India.
 Trivandrum.
 It’s a small city next to the ocean, along the southwestern coastline.
 I had never been to India before.
 Trivandrum was my first encounter.